lljustycell999/Computer-Graphics/README.md

-# CSC 470 - Computer Graphics
+# Computer Graphics
-This repository contains the projects completed as part of the CSC 470 - Computer Graphics course at SUNY Oswego taught by Professor Aleksander Pantaleev.
+This repository contains the projects completed as part of a computer graphics course.

 # Homework 1 Specification:
 Implement a Sierpinski carpet in WebGL.
 Subdivide it to at least three steps.